 - It’s recommended that you arrive 30 minutes prior to tour time - there is an optional introductory film that will enhance your experience at the National Tiger Sanctuary.

 - Walking tours take between 45 and 60 minutes; it’s an approximately one-quarter mile (1/4) walk on a gravel path.
 There are benches along the route for resting.

 - Electric scooters, strollers, and wheelchairs are welcome.
 The Sanctuary has a limited inventory of electric scooters available for rent; please reserve in advance of your visit.

 - Still and video photography is welcome throughout the tour; you’re encouraged to share your photos and videos with the Sanctuary.

 - Dogs accompanying tour guests are welcome, but must be leashed.
 Please don’t leave animals unattended in your vehicle.

 - Smoking is permitted only in the parking lot in a designated area.

-- Although they conducts safe “feeding tours,” there are no tours which including holding baby animals, as the animal professionals at the Sanctuary believe excessive human holding exposes the animals to germs, as well as disrupts the rest schedule that’s essential to the well-being of the animals.
+- Although they conduct safe “feeding tours,” there are no tours that include holding baby animals, as the animal professionals at the Sanctuary believe excessive human holding exposes the animals to germs, as well as disrupts the rest schedule that’s essential to the well-being of the animals.

 Maybe you’ve seen them on television, in a big city zoo, performing in a circus, or pictured in books and magazines, but there’s nothing like experiencing these big exotic cats in an environment that’s as close to their natural habitat as possible - the type of atmosphere that gives these phenomenal creatures a home that allows them to not only survive, but to thrive and live a long, healthy, and happy life!
 Come on in and enjoy the very special and rare privilege of a precious peek into their loving home at the National Tiger Sanctuary, it’s an experience you’ll cherish forever!